matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-The _Accelerate_ research identifies culture as a decisive factor in performance: teams with autonomy, trust, and psychological safety deliver faster, fail less, and recover more quickly — proving that empowering people is the most powerful efficiency gain of all.
+The _Accelerate_ research identifies culture as a decisive factor in performance, impacting all four DORA metrics.
+Teams with autonomy, trust, and psychological safety deliver faster (**Lead Time**, **Deployment Frequency**), fail less (**Change Failure Rate**), and recover more quickly (**Time to Restore Service**) — proving that empowering people is the most powerful efficiency gain of all.

 ## Lean Thinking for Modern Software Teams

-The seven wastes aren’t just a process checklist — they’re a mindset.
-They challenge us to constantly ask: _“Is this adding value, or just keeping us busy?”_
+The eight wastes aren’t just a process checklist — they’re a mindset.
+They challenge us to constantly ask: “Is this adding value, or just keeping us busy?”

 By spotting and eliminating these wastes, you’ll deliver faster, build smarter, and free up creative energy to focus on what truly matters: solving real problems.